RUSAL to cut capacity 3 percent by year-end

 Tight cost controls helped RUSAL to beat earnings estimates despite a 72 percent drop in recurring net profit.

-RUSAL and rivals Alcoa and Aluminum Corp of China Ltd (Chalco) (2600.HK) (601600.SS) are struggling with aluminum prices down 5 percent this year.
+RUSAL and rivals Alcoa and Aluminum Corp of China Ltd (Chalco) (2600.HK) (601600.SS) are struggling with aluminium prices down 5 percent this year.

 "Second-quarter earnings were better than expected, largely due to better cost controls and higher LME premiums, but otherwise no surprise," said Robin Tsui of BOCI Research.

-"RUSAL should outperform its rivals and be able to make a profit at the current aluminum price level due to its relatively low production costs."
+"RUSAL should outperform its rivals and be able to make a profit at the current aluminium price level due to its relatively low production costs."

 Despite RUSAL's market-leading position, the weak operating environment has increased pressure on the company, which is also embroiled in a shareholder battle over its stake in Norilsk Nickel (GMKN.MM).